hedavid/SchoolTime/README.md

 Modified versions of the configuration page are only able to be used for personal use.

 If the build fails inside of cloudpebble, try re-importing the resources by downloading the SchoolTime ZIP and saving the resources back into cloudpebble manually.

+If you have any additional issues, please feel free to open an issue of github, click on message developer from the pebble app, or send me an e-mail (ben@ben624.com)